 It’s unfortunate that these lowlifes are everywhere.
 However, I still believe in using eBay and Craigslist to buy and sell used items.
 It’s up to you to learn how to detect these scams and to defend yourself.

-As a word of caution I would also set up a seperate email account on craigslist.
+As a word of caution I would also set up a separate email account on craigslist.
 I get spammed now on my main email account thanks to craigslist.
 Spammers are constantly looking for email addresses through sites like this one.

 Great post, and the earlier poster’s comment about using a separate email account is great advice as well.